dpwit/snowpack/README.md

 Javascript's native ES Module (ESM) syntax is the magic behind Snowpack's unbundled development.
 The 'import' and 'export' keywords in Javascript (that we're already familiar with) are part or the ESM syntax.

-- Create a new Javascript file, called beach-mountain.js and export a single beachMountain function
+- Create a new Javascript file in a sub folder called js, called beach-mountain.js and export a single beachMountain function

 ```
-//snowpack-install/beach-mountain.js
+//snowpack-install/js/beach-mountain.js
 export function beachMountain() {
   console.log('Welcome to Beach Mountain!');
 }